Tim Dorsey

-Tim Dorsey (born January 25, 1961) is an American novelist.
+Timothy Alan Dorsey (January 25, 1961 – November 26, 2023) was an American novelist.
 He is known for a series starring Serge A. Storms, a mentally disturbed vigilante antihero who rampages across Florida enforcing his own moral code against a variety of low-life criminals.

 Biography

-Dorsey was born in Carmel, Indiana and was taken to Florida by his mother at the age of 1.
+Tim Dorsey was born in Carmel, Indiana, and was taken to Florida by his mother at the age of 1.
 He grew up in Riviera Beach, a small town in Palm Beach County just north of West Palm Beach.
-Dorsey graduated from Bishop Guertin High School in Nashua N.H, in 1979.
+Dorsey graduated from Bishop Guertin High School in Nashua, N.H., in 1979.

-He attended Auburn University, where he became the editor of The Auburn Plainsman, the student newspaper; he wrote about racism while at Auburn.
+Dorsey attended Auburn University, where he became the editor of The Auburn Plainsman, the student newspaper; he wrote about racism while at Auburn.
 Dorsey graduated in 1983 with a Bachelor's degree in Transportation.
 After graduation, he moved to Montgomery, Alabama, and served as a police reporter for a local newspaper.
 In 1987, Dorsey relocated to Tampa, Florida, and became a reporter for The Tampa Tribune.
 Until he resigned from the paper in 1999 to write full-time, he worked variously as political reporter, correspondent in the Tribune's Tallahassee bureau, copy desk editor, and, finally, night metro editor and news coordinator.